tapfortap/Documentation/AndroidAPIReference.md

 #### public static void enableTestMode()

 Enables test mode.
 Test mode causes Tap for Tap to disable spending and earning for your app.
-This is useful for when you are developing your app and want to test with the SDK integrated without wasting impressions and clicks for your app. **Don't forget** to disable test mode before you release your app to the play store.
+This is useful for when you are developing your app and want to test with the SDK integrated without wasting impressions and clicks for your app. **Don't forget** to disable test mode before you release your app to Google Play.

 ---